Salmon Quiche | Easy Guest Invitation Recipe

 🔥 Nutrition Info

-It is expected to contain about 30-40g of protein, 30-40g of fat, and 20-30g of carbohydrates.
+It is expected to have about 30-40g of protein, 30-40g of fat, and 20-30g of carbohydrates.

 Eggs are a complete protein source, providing all essential amino acids, and cheese serves as a source of calcium.